huggingface/data-is-better-together/cookbook-efforts/kto-preference/README.md

 One of our models, "NousResearch/Nous-Hermes-2-Yi-34B" is hosted using [Inference Endpoints](https://huggingface.co/inference-endpoints/dedicated) instead.
 In the code, this part is commented out so it should be possible to run the code without needing to set up dedicated inference endpoints.

 > [!WARNING]
-> We highly recommend you to use the serverless option.
-If you need to run an unavailable model, you can easily use them with [other frameworks](https://distilabel.argilla.io/latest/components-gallery/llms/) such as Ollama or vLLM.
+> If you have local GPUs available, you can also adapt this approach using other [inference frameworks](https://distilabel.argilla.io/latest/components-gallery/llms/) such as Ollama or vLLM.

 #### The dataset produced